-State law varies on children's procedural status in abuse or neglect and custody proceedings.
+State law varies on children's procedural status in abuse, neglect, and custody proceedings.
 In several states, children are viewed as parties to abuse or neglect proceedings and have the right to participate through their representatives in all stages of the proceedings.
 See, e.g., MINN.
 STAT.
-ANN § 260C.163(2) (child who is subject to petition for protection has right to participate in all proceedings); In re Williams, 805 N.E.2d 1110 (Ohio 2004)(child is party to parental rights termination action and has right to legal counsel).
+ANN § 260C.163(2) (child who is subject to petition for protection has right to participate in all proceedings); In re Williams, 805 N.E.2d 1110 (Ohio 2004) (child is party to parental rights termination action and has right to legal counsel).
 In other states, children are non-parties whose rights of participation are more limited.
 In the Matter of Comm'r of Soc.
 Serv's on Behalf of R.S., 647 N.Y.
 Supp.
 2d 361 (NY Fam.
 Ct.
-1996)(child is not party to child protective proceeding and therefore cannot be deposed as party); In re Anthony S., Jr., 675 N.Y.
+1996) (child is not party to child protective proceeding and therefore cannot be deposed as party); In re Anthony S., Jr., 675 N.Y.
 Supp.
 2d 759 (NY Fam.
 Ct.
-1998)(child is not party to termination of parental rights proceeding and therefore cannot seek relief from judgment).
+1998) (child is not party to termination of parental rights proceeding and therefore cannot seek relief from judgment).
 In child custody disputes, children typically are not viewed as parties and are not permitted to become parties through intervention.
 See, e.g., Auclair v.
 Auclair, 730 A.2d 1260 (Md.
 App.
 1999); J.A.R. v.
 Superior Court, 877 P.2d 1323 (Ariz.
 App.
 1994); In re Marriage of Hartley, 886 P.2d 665 (Col. 1994).
 On the other hand, in at least one state, a child who is the subject of a custody dispute is viewed as an indispensable party to the proceeding.
 See, e.g., In re J.W.F. v.
 Schoolcraft, 763 P.2d 1217 (Utah App.
 1988).
-At the same time, even where children are not viewed as parties they often have many of the rights of parties as a practical matter.
+Alternatively, some states may prefer to treat the issue as a matter of permissive joinder rather than mandatory joinder.
+See, e.g., REVISED CODE WASH.
+ANN. § 26.26.555 (2006) (child is permissible but not necessary party in parentage action).
+At the same time, even where children are not viewed as formal parties, they often have many of the rights of parties as a practical matter.

 In addition, this Act may supplement rights already provided by federal law.
 The Indian Child Welfare Act, for example, authorizes courts to appoint counsel for Indian children in proceedings governed by the ICWA when such appointment is in the best interests of the child.
 See 25 U.S.C. § 1912(b) (2000).
-While the ICWA gives courts discretion to appoint counsel in Indian child welfare proceedings, this Act requires appointment of a child's attorney or best interests attorney if an Indian child is the subject of an abuse or neglect proceeding in state court.
+While the ICWA gives courts discretion to appoint counsel in Indian child welfare proceedings, this Act requires appointment of a child's attorney or best interests attorney if an Indian whenever a child, Indian or otherwise, is the subject of an abuse or neglect proceeding in state court.

 SECTION 4.
-MANDATORY APPOINTMENT IN ABUSE OR NEGLECT
+MANDATORY APPOINTMENT IN ABUSE OR NEGLECT PROCEEDING.

-PROCEEDING.